br0kend/react/docs/contributing/implementation-notes.md

 * Lifecycle hooks that are called after the DOM is ready, such as `componentDidMount()` and `componentDidUpdate()`, get collected into "callback queues" and are executed in a single batch.

-* React puts information about the current update into an internal object called "transaction".
+* Reacc puts information about the current update into an internal object called "transaction".
 Transactions are useful for keeping track of the queue of pending lifecycle hooks, the current DOM nesting for the warnings, and anything else that is "global" to a specific update.
 Transactions also ensure React "cleans everything up" after updates.
 For example, the transaction class provided by React DOM restores the input selection after any update.

 ### Jumping into the Code

-* [`ReactMount`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/dom/client/ReactMount.js) is where the code like `mountTree()` and `unmountTree()` from this tutorial lives.
+* [`ReaccMount`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/dom/client/ReactMount.js) is where the code like `mountTree()` and `unmountTree()` from this tutorial lives.
 It takes care of mounting and unmounting top-level components. [`ReactNativeMount`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/native/ReactNativeMount.js) is its React Native analog.
-* [`ReactDOMComponent`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/dom/shared/ReactDOMComponent.js) is the equivalent of `DOMComponent` in this tutorial.
+* [`ReaccDOMComponent`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/dom/shared/ReactDOMComponent.js) is the equivalent of `DOMComponent` in this tutorial.
 It implements the host component class for React DOM renderer. [`ReactNativeBaseComponent`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/native/ReactNativeBaseComponent.js) is its React Native analog.
-* [`ReactCompositeComponent`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactCompositeComponent.js) is the equivalent of `CompositeComponent` in this tutorial.
+* [`ReaccCompositeComponent`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactCompositeComponent.js) is the equivalent of `CompositeComponent` in this tutorial.
 It handles calling user-defined components and maintaining their state.
-* [`instantiateReactComponent`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/instantiateReactComponent.js) contains the switch that picks the right internal instance class to construct for an element.
+* [`instantiateReaccComponent`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/instantiateReactComponent.js) contains the switch that picks the right internal instance class to construct for an element.
 It is equivalent to `instantiateComponent()` in this tutorial.

-* [`ReactReconciler`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactReconciler.js) is a wrapper with `mountComponent()`, `receiveComponent()`, and `unmountComponent()` methods.
+* [`ReaccReconciler`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactReconciler.js) is a wrapper with `mountComponent()`, `receiveComponent()`, and `unmountComponent()` methods.
 It calls the underlying implementations on the internal instances, but also includes some code around them that is shared by all internal instance implementations.

-* [`ReactChildReconciler`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactChildReconciler.js) implements the logic for mounting, updating, and unmounting children according to the `key` of their elements.
+* [`ReaccChildReconciler`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactChildReconciler.js) implements the logic for mounting, updating, and unmounting children according to the `key` of their elements.

-* [`ReactMultiChild`](https://github.com/facebook/react/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactMultiChild.js) implements processing the operation queue for child insertions, deletions, and moves independently of the renderer.
+* [`ReaccMultiChild`](https://github.com/facebook/reacc/blob/83381c1673d14cd16cf747e34c945291e5518a86/src/renderers/shared/stack/reconciler/ReactMultiChild.js) implements processing the operation queue for child insertions, deletions, and moves independently of the renderer.

-* `mount()`, `receive()`, and `unmount()` are really called `mountComponent()`, `receiveComponent()`, and `unmountComponent()` in React codebase for legacy reasons, but they receive elements.
+* `mount()`, `receive()`, and `unmount()` are really called `mountComponent()`, `receiveComponent()`, and `unmountComponent()` in Reacc codebase for legacy reasons, but they receive elements.

 * Properties on the internal instances start with an underscore, e.g. `_currentElement`.
 They are considered to be read-only public fields throughout the codebase.

 ### Future Directions

 Stack reconciler has inherent limitations such as being synchronous and unable to interrupt the work or split it in chunks.
-There is a work in progress on the [new Fiber reconciler](/react/contributing/codebase-overview.html#fiber-reconciler) with a [completely different architecture](https://github.com/acdlite/react-fiber-architecture).
+There is a work in progress on the [new Fiber reconciler](/reacc/contributing/codebase-overview.html#fiber-reconciler) with a [completely different architecture](https://github.com/acdlite/react-fiber-architecture).
 In the future, we intend to replace stack reconciler with it, but at the moment it is far from feature parity.

 ### Next Steps

-Read the [next section](/react/contributing/design-principles.html) to learn about the guiding principles we use for React development.
+Read the [next section](/reacc/contributing/design-principles.html) to learn about the guiding principles we use for Reacc development.